 Understanding the scope of a pen test is a crucial part of executing the assessment successfully and arguably one of the most important parts of a penetration test framework.
 Unfortunately, clients aren't always able to precisely articulate what they are looking for.

-In this scenario, a one-on-one scoping call between the client and the penetration testers is necessary to hash out the details— yet not all pentesters will take the extra time to get thorough.
+In this scenario, a one-on-one scoping call between the client and the penetration testers is necessary to hash out the details— yet not all pentesters will take the extra time to get through.
 Additionally, engagement calls may be conducted as needed throughout the test to ensure that both parties have all of the knowledge needed to perform the tasks required of them with minimal impact on business operations.

 Here at Mitnick Security, we personally speak with the client and help them understand the process and determine a proper scope for the assessment.
 Our unique and personal approach during the scoping and engagement calls has enabled the team of pentesters to understand what is truly important to the client and develop a personalized approach for the assessment.